HabibMrad/R--The-discovery-of-handwashing/README.md

 # Dr. Semmelweis and the discovery of handwashing

-This repository aims to provide a reference of work on the project *Dr. Semmelweis and the discovery of handwashing* to other users of [DataCamp](https://www.datacamp.com/home).
-Plots and images can be found under directory **Semmelweis_files**.
+This repository aims to provide a reference of work (and as a practice of writing markdown files!) on the project *Dr. Semmelweis and the discovery of handwashing* to other users of [DataCamp](https://www.datacamp.com/home).
+Plots and codes can be found under directory **Semmelweis_files**.

 ## Project Flow: